At first glance, a 401(k) plan may look like a hodgepodge of pie charts and indecipherable rules.

 - Most employers already provide 401(k)s to their teams.
 The Society for Human Resource Management (SHRM) found that 94 percent of companies provided some type of retirement plan.
 Furthermore, 74 percent provided a match on some or all of their employees’ contributions to those plans.
 Offering a retirement plan will help your small business stay competitive.

-- It saves you money on taxes: You can deduct your employer contribution to your team’s 401(k).
-For small businesses with fewer than 100 people on the team, there is even a $500 tax credit for the first three years to help offset the cost of administration fees.
+- Offering a 401(k) saves you money on taxes: You can deduct your employer contribution to your team’s 401(k).
+And if you have fewer than 100 employees, there is even a $500 tax credit for the first three years to help offset the cost of administration fees.

 Which plan should I set up?
 SEP-IRA vs. SIMPLE-IRA vs. 401(k)